jdlib/JDBX/UserGuide.md

     stmt.options().setQueryTimeoutSeconds(20).setFetchRows(5000);
     int timeoutSecs = stmt.options().getQueryTimeoutSeconds();

+Once you reinitialize a JDBX statement all its options are reset to their defaults.

 ### <a name="stmts-params"></a>2.5 Setting parameters

-The SQL command of a `PrepStmt`and `CallStmt` can (or should) contain parameters:
+The SQL command string of a `PrepStmt`and `CallStmt` can (or should) contain parameters, specified as `?`:

     PrepStmt pstmt = ...
-    pstmt.init("INSERT INTO Users VALUES (DEFAULT, ?, ?)");
+    pstmt.init("INSERT INTO Users (id, firstname, lastname) VALUES (DEFAULT, ?, ?)");

-Before running the command you need to provide values for its parameters.
+Before running the command you need to provide parameter values.
 Parameters are referred to sequentially by number, with the first parameter being 1:

     pstmt.param(1).setString("John");